AngelDev0326/react-native-multiple-select/README.md

+  # On ./index.d.ts, add selectedTitleAsCount to interface MultiSelectProps like as:
+    selectedTitleAsCount?: boolean

- # On react-native-multi-select/lib/react-native-multi-select.js, add selectedTitleAsCount to propTypes and defaultProps, update function _getSelectLabel() like as:
+ # On lib/react-native-multi-select.js, add selectedTitleAsCount to propTypes and defaultProps, update function _getSelectLabel() like as:

 <code>